Speycasting Tips & Advice

 Salmon Fishing Racehorses

 If you observe most Speycasters or 'underhand' casters you'll notice that the vast majority of them release the power stroke based on complete guesswork via a sense of timing.
-If they're really good they'll get away with it but for most anglers who haven't been taught correctly they'll make an arse of it as their sense of timing will not be sharp enough for every cast to be timed to perfection.
+If they're really good they'll get away with it but for most anglers who haven't been taught correctly they'll make a mess of it as their sense of timing will not be sharp enough for every cast to be timed to perfection.
 Rather than allow testosterone to keep your head focussed on the target watch the anchor point instead!
 The simple logic behind that is if you get your timing off the water precisely correct then the target will take care of itself!
 The constantly changing water line height adjustments that occur while wading down through a pool which effect the power stroke release timings would mean you'd need to be Floyd Mayweather to get your power release precisely correct every time without watching!

 General Observation Of Salmon Fly Fishers

-The biggest nonsense I've seen that thousands of fly fishers have fallen for during the last decade is the 'ditching' of beautiful and effective Spey lines for the slightly easier to learn but aerially nasty and less 'fly control' shooting head systems.
+The biggest nonsense I've seen that thousands of fly fishers have fallen for during the last decade is the 'ditching' of beautiful and effective Spey lines for the easier to learn but aerially nasty and less 'fly control' shooting head systems.
 What a lesson in bastardisation of something magnificent and how to 'wring' more money from an unsuspecting salmon fly fisher's wallet due to the umpteen different heads that are required at exact weights to match each individual fly rod's action along with a separate running line and a multitude of sink density tips.
 Diminished 'fly control' and a significant reduction in the satisfaction of delivering a fly line to the river is all that fad has achieved.
 I think the time is fast approaching for the emphasis to swing back onto Spey lines with their 'effective' magic of a controlled salmon fly, magnificent aerial elegance & significantly better fly fishing pleasure!